Length: SVL up to 165mm, with the tail being roughly equal to or shorter than the body length.

-A large (up to 142 mm snout to vent) and thickset skink with short limbs and toes (northern individuals of the species are particularly robust).
-Dorsal (upper) surface mid to dark brown or pinkish brown with a series of irregular large blotches.
-Blotches are usually pale cream to yellow/brown, sometimes with a dark brown edge.
-Flanks are light grey to grey brown with blotches of a similar appearance to those on the back, Some individuals also have black and white markings above the shoulders.
-Belly colour ranges from yellow to a vivid reddish pink, sometimes with dark flecks.
+Robust skinks are characterised by their large size, and mid to dark brown or pinkish-brown dorsal (upper) surfaces, which are commonly broken up by a series of irregular large blotches.
+These blotches are usually pale cream to yellow/brown, sometimes with a dark brown edge.
+Flanks are light grey to grey-brown with blotches of a similar appearance to those on the back.
+Some individuals also have black and white markings above the shoulders.
+The ventral (stomach) colouration ranges from yellow to a vivid reddish pink, sometimes with dark flecks.
 Throat cream, often with dark flecks.
-A yellow, black edged ‘tear drop’ is present below each eye.
-Robust skink have blunt snouts and large dark eyes.
+A yellow, black-edged ‘tear drop’ is present below each eye.
+Robust skinks have blunt snouts and large dark eyes.
 The base of the tail is very thick and tapers abruptly.

 Ecology and habitat